gvenkatareddy/iam-labs/node-with-cas/README.md

 * `npm install winston`
 * `node app`

-The resulting app will be then available at `http://localhost:3000`.
+The resulting app will be then available at URL specified by the `service` parameter above.

+##Logging

 When you startup the application with `node app`, you should see the following lines on the console:
 ```